Do you have a pitch deck for your startup?

 Remember: you should never mislead or misinform your partners, investors and stakeholders!

 There are other documents for numbers: financial model, business model, business plan, revenue, etc. There is no need to put your numbers in the investment pitch deck.
 Moreover, to get access to your numbers investors need to sign an NDA or give a preliminary commitment to invest.
 Avoid putting numbers in the deck not to dilute investors’ attention to the idea, storytelling and big picture.

 Traction is an important part of the pitch deck, and the financials have to be in there.
 If you're a pre-revenue startup, reflect your summary of estimated/forecasted figures in the pitch from your business plan.
 If you're already generating sales, show your revenue and growth numbers.

 And this is not considered confidential information, you will look “paranoid” if you ask for an NDA to share this basic data, which is essential for investors to assess your startup’s potential.

 7. Pitch deck design: 90% design, 10% content

-"Design is intelligence made visible", - that is why you should demonstrate your intelligence and serious approach through visualising the most impressive design of your pitch deck.
+"Design is intelligence made visible", - that is why you should demonstrate your intelligence and serious approach through visualising the most impressive design of your startup pitch deck.
 Make it something that investors will remember.
-Play with colors, fonts and pictures, remove the frames and show your limitless creative spirit.
+Play with colors, fonts and pictures in every slide, remove the frames and show your limitless creative spirit.

 Like in a case of an employee with many diplomas: it doesn’t prove that he is smart or talented, it only proves that he is capable of studying a lot and getting many diplomas.
-Same with your design of the pitch deck: it will only show to investors that you can spend time or money for fancy design, which is not something VCs are looking for.
-The simple, but clear pitch deck with the relevant information will look way more convincing than slides with expensive design, lacking data.
+Same with your design of the startup pitch deck: it will only show investors that you can spend time or money on fancy design, which is not something VCs are looking for.

 8. Keep your contact info away from the slides